 Osteoporosis is a silent disease defined by a decrease in bone mass resulting in an increased risk of fracture.
 A bone density scan (dexa) defines the T score and categorizes the need for treatment.
-More women are affected than men.
+More women are affected by osteoporosis, than men.
 Hip and spine fractures are complications if the disease is not treated.
-With appropriate tailored treatment for each individual, the risk of fracture can be significantly reduced.
+With diagnosis and appropriate tailored treatment for each individual, the risk of fracture can be significantly reduced.

 Osteoarthritis is a chronic degenerative disorder characterized by cartilage loss.
 This is the most common condition affecting joints with an increase in prevalence with aging.
 The joints most commonly affected are the knees, hips and shoulders.
-Appropriate nutrition, anti-inflammatory medication, muscle strengthening and surgery when all else fails are usually successful.
+Appropriate nutrition, anti-inflammatory medication, muscle strengthening and surgery, when all else fails, are usually successful.

 Psoriasis is a chronic inflammatory skin condition, which can be identified with red, itchy skin in both men and women, at any age.
 It is caused by an overactive immune system, which creates lesions called plaques.
 Psoriasis is treated with medicine creams, and biologics (drugs).

 Gout is a common disease which may be genetic, related to lifestyle or medication (i.e. requiring diuretics).
 It is caused by the deposition of urate crystals usually but not necessarily in patients who have a high uric acid.
 Initially one or a few joints may be involved and with subsequent gout attacks, numerous joints may be affected.
 This disease is exquisitely painful but with appropriate diagnostic tools and anti-inflammatory medications, this disease can usually be well- controlled.